Wholesome and satisfying rice and beans soup loaded with vegetables like leeks, zucchini, and green beans.

 Instructions

-- Clean and chop the leeks.
+- Leeks: Clean and chop them.
 Heat the oil in a large pot.
-Saute the leeks until softer and lightly colored, about 5 minutes.
+Sauté the leeks until softer and lightly colored, about 5 minutes.
+9 oz leeks / 250 g + 2 tablespoons olive oil

-- Adjust the taste with salt and very generously with freshly ground pepper, more than you would usually need, the soup needs to be peppery.
-Add a little lemon juice, to taste and stir.
-Sprinkle with chopped herbs and red chili flakes before serving.
+- Adjust the taste with salt and very generously with freshly ground pepper, more than you would usually need; the soup must be peppery.
+Add a little lemon juice to taste and stir.1-2 teaspoon lemon juice + fine sea salt + lots of freshly ground black pepper

 Notes

-- About 1 medium, but leeks come in very different sizes.
+- Leeks: About 1 medium leek, but leeks come in very different sizes, so it’s always a good idea to weigh them.

-- If you use leftover cooked rice, you will need more or less 300 g/ 10.5 oz/ 2 ½ cups cooked rice.
-Add it during the last 10 minutes of cooking time together with the zucchini and beans.
+- Rice: If you use leftover cooked rice, you will need more or less 2 ½ cups/ 300 g/ 10.5 oz of cooked rice.
+Add it with the zucchini and beans during the last 10 minutes of cooking time.

-- Chicken stock or vegetable broth for a vegan soup.
+- Stock: Sub chicken stock with vegetable broth for a vegan soup.
 Bouillon cubes can be used as well.

 Adina says